What we learned from Pete Carroll on Monday: Russell Wilson is off to his best start ever

 That seems to hint that Hill could rotate in more frequently in future games, and/or that the Seahawks could also look to base playing time on matchups.

-For now, the odd man out is rookie second-round pick Marquise Blair, who was a healthy inactive after suiting up the first three weeks and taking four defensive snaps but 39 on special teams.
+For now, the odd man out is rookie second-round draft choice Marquise Blair, who was a healthy inactive after suiting up the first three weeks and taking four defensive snaps and 39 on special teams.

-Carroll said it’s a numbers game that had Blair on the sidelines Sunday (the Seahawks also kept fellow rookie Ugo Amadi active to work as a backup safety and on special teams along with veterans Hill, Thompson and McDougald).
+Carroll said it’s a numbers game that had Blair on the sideline Sunday (the Seahawks kept fellow rookie Ugo Amadi active to work as a backup safety and on special teams along with veterans Hill, Thompson and McDougald).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.